Welcome to Mark's Workshop

 Methods

-the 1970s gave us structured programming, design, and analysis.
-Today
+instance, the 1970s gave us structured programming, design, and

-we look towards object oriented programming, design, and analysis.
+analysis.
+Today we look towards object oriented programming,

-associated with the other technologies of Software Engineering.
+activity associated with the other technologies of Software

 Conferences